 Here are a few cost-effective ideas for your goodie bag selection:

 Since reading is a dying art, these are great gifts to hand out at parties.
-Children are malleable and handing out interesting books could help them get into the the habit of reading.
+Children are malleable and handing out interesting english reading book could help them get into the habit of reading.
 If your child wants a theme party, you could hand out books related to the theme.

 Instead of the clutter and effort of putting together gifts with an assortment of small things, you could hand out single gifts.
 This would save you both time and money.
 You could buy Disney subscription boxes, Lego boxes, or puzzles that children like.